 - 1. Default names for the Descriptor_t, DataArray_t, and UserDefinedData_t lists are as shown; users may choose other legitimate names.
-Legitimate names must be unique within a given instance of FlowSolution_t and shall not include the names DataClass, Dimension-alUnits, GridLocation, or Rind. - 2.
+Legitimate names must be unique within a given instance of FlowSolution_t and shall not include the names DataClass, DimensionalUnits, GridLocation, PointList, PointRange, or Rind. - 2.
 There are no required fields for FlowSolution_t.
 GridLocation has a default of Vertex if absent.
 Rind also has a default if absent; the default is equivalent to having an instance of Rind whose RindPlanes array contains all zeros (see Section 4.8). - 3.
-The structure parameter DataType must be consistent with the data stored in the DataArray_t structure entities (see Section 5.1); DataType is real for all flow-solution identifiers defined in Annex A.
+Both of the fields PointList and PointRange are optional.
+Only one of these two fields may be specified. - 4.
+The structure parameter DataType must be consistent with the data stored in the DataArray_t structure entities (see Section 5.1); DataType is real for all flow-solution identifiers defined in Appendix A. - 5.
+For unstructured zones GridLocation options are limited to Vertex or CellCenter, unless one of PointList or PointRange is present. - 6.
+Indexing of data within the DataArray_t structures must be consistent with the associated numbering of vertices or elements.